Virumaaharish/SGD-Classifier/README.md

 1. Import Necessary Libraries and Load Data
 2. Split Dataset into Training and Testing Sets
 3. Train the Model Using Stochastic Gradient Descent (SGD)
+4. Make Predictions and Evaluate # EX:7-SGD-Classifier
+## AIM:
+To write a program to predict the type of species of the Iris flower using the SGD Classifier.

+## Equipments Required:
+1. Hardware – PCs
+2. Anaconda – Python 3.7 Installation / Jupyter notebook
+3. Import Necessary Libraries and Load Data

+## Algorithm
+1. Import Necessary Libraries and Load Data
+2. Split Dataset into Training and Testing Sets
+3. Train the Model Using Stochastic Gradient Descent (SGD)
 4. Make Predictions and Evaluate Accuracy
 5. Generate Confusion Matrix